yanghuafang/lcc/README.md

 # -> sum(1..10) = 55
 ```

-`lcc` emits non-PIC objects, so on Linux the link step is `clang /tmp/sum.o -o /tmp/sum -no-pie`.
+`lcc` emits position-independent objects, so the same link step works on macOS and Linux without `-no-pie`.
 Add `-O2` to optimize, `-S /tmp/sum.s` to also emit assembly, `-g` for a debuggable build, or `-v /tmp/sum.dot` to dump the AST graph.
 Full flag reference: [docs/Usage.md](docs/Usage.md).

 ## What it supports (summary)